-Welcome back to the promises of God podcast, episode number eight.
-My name is Tracy Rollins.
+Welcome back to the Promises of God Podcast, episode number eight.
+My name is Tracie Rollins.
 Thank you so much for spending time with me as we learn and take action on God’s promises in our lives.
 This month series is about understanding and feeling the love that God has for you, his child, and we’re working out of the momentum devotional offered by Biblejournalingministries.com, and I will link that in the show notes below, but to today, we are talking about God’s steadfast love.
-In our verse is Psalm Chapter One hundred and 36 verse one, and I’ll read out of the English Standard version and it reads, it’s actually titled, his steadfast love endures forever.
+In our verse is Psalm 100:36 verse one, and I’ll read out of the English Standard version, and it reads, it’s actually titled, his steadfast love endures forever.
 The verse reads, give thanks to the Lord, for he is good for his steadfast love endures forever.
 As we look at this first, it is an amazing verse.
 By the way, the idea or the even the words verbatim give thanks to the Lord for he is good.
-His love endures forever is actually in Psalm 107 verse one, Psalm 1:18 verse one in someone 18 verse 29, but Psalm 1:36 actually has the words.
+His love endures forever is actually in Psalm 107 verse one, Psalm 1:18.
 His love endures forever.
 Twenty-six times.
-It’s an every, every single verse there in Psalm One 36.
+It’s an every, every single verse there in Psalm 1:36.
 It’s amazing.
 I love that.
 His love doesn’t stop at the first generation.
 It continues to go on forever and ever more than 26 times, more than 26 generations, more than 26 verses of the Bible.
-It.
 It remains true and steadfast and forever.

 The diamond was gone and I was at this park in

 I was so upset and just I called my husband.
-I was crying and he was.
+I was crying, and he was.
 He was just like, look, don’t worry about it.
-It’s just a diamond and it was gone.
+It’s only a diamond, and it was gone.
 We didn’t have any funds to replace that diamond.
-When my children were real young.
+When my children were really young.
 We didn’t have a lot.
 We had a house.
 We lived under our means.
-We try, you know, this was after the, the fun lessons on credit card debt.
+We try, you know, this was after the fun lessons on credit card debt.
 We try to live under our means.
-We tried not to overspend in and we just couldn’t replace that diamond.
-I wasn’t working and my husband was the only provider for the household and it just wasn’t in the budget so I didn’t, I didn’t get that, that diamond put back in my ring for many years, many years, maybe five before I would even wear that ring again.
+We decided not to overspend in, and we couldn’t replace that diamond.
+I wasn’t working, and my husband was the only provider for the household, and it just wasn’t in the budget, so I didn’t, I didn’t get that, that diamond put back in my ring for many years, many years, maybe five before I would even wear that ring again.
 I just ended up putting on like a little simple gold band.

-It was, it was nice and perfect and totally acceptable and it just wasn’t the ring that he bought me and, and I knew that when we fixed that ring and the diamond came back on that wedding ring and I was going to wear the wedding.
+It was, it was nice and perfect and acceptable, and it just wasn’t the ring that he bought me and, and I knew that when we fixed that ring and the diamond came back on that wedding ring, and I was going to wear the wedding.
 Are you bringing again, it would never be the same.
 It wasn’t the same diamond that my husband worked so hard for at a college trying to save and Scrimp and whatever he could to come up with this, this ring.
-It wasn’t the same one and you know, it just, it isn’t forever.
+It wasn’t the same one, and you know, it just, it isn’t forever.
 At least it wasn’t forever for me, so as I think about this, I think about God’s love in our lives and thank goodness that God’s love isn’t like my missing diamond.
 God is the Alpha and Omega, the beginning and the end.
 I’m referring to Revelations 22:13, and I’ll read that for you.

 There are so many different ways that you can give.
 Thanks.
-You can even just say thanks.
-Thank you
+You can even say thanks.
+Thank you,

 So as you go about your week, I hope that you think about God’s love in your life and how much he loves you and what it means to love you forever.
 And the kind of sacrifices it would take for even just a mortal person, a human to love you forever.
-Can you imagine will what God must go through all the time when he just loves this forever.
-I mean he is an amazing God, so think about is love in your life this week and just consider.
-Consider his steadfast love endures forever and if you don’t yet feel the love of Christ in your life, I encourage you to invite God into your life today.
-You’re not promised tomorrow, tomorrow may not come.
-Don’t put it off and a Romans six, 23 says, the wages of sin is death, but the free gift of God is eternal life in Jesus, our Lord.
+Can you imagine will what God must go through all the time when he loves this forever?
+I mean he is an amazing God, so think about is love in your life this week and consider.
+Consider his steadfast love endures forever, and if you don’t yet feel the love of Christ in your life, I encourage you to invite God into your life today.
+You’re not promised tomorrow; tomorrow may not come.
+Don’t put it off and a Romans 6:23 says, the wages of sin is death, but the free-gift of God is eternal life in Jesus, our Lord.
 So turn to him.
-Confess your sin is follow his will in your life and you will feel the love of Christ that surpasses all understanding and I hope that this podcast today was encouraging to you.
-I hope that you feel the love in his life today, now and forever, and I just want to thank you for tuning in today and spending some time with me and I look forward to talk to you in the next episode of the promises of God podcast.
+Confess your sin is follow his will in your life and you will feel the love of Christ that surpasses all understanding, and I hope that this podcast today was encouraging to you.
+I hope that you feel the love in his life today, now and forever, and I want to thank you for tuning in today and spending some time with me, and I look forward to talking to you in the next episode of the promises of God podcast.
 Goodbye.

-Thanks for listening to the promises of God podcast.
-This podcast is sponsored by Bible Germany ministries where thousands of women grow in the word creatively.
-It’s your free 10-day course for other ministries and other episodes resources@thepromisesofGodpodcast.com.
+Thanks for listening to the Promises of God Podcast.
+This podcast is sponsored by Bible Journaling Ministries where thousands of women grow in the word creatively.
+It’s your free 10-day course for other ministries and other episodes resources at the PromisesofGodPodcast.com.